pablo-lamtenzan/Famine/README.md

 13) Famine readdy to infect !
 Have a nice day.

 # About the project
 This is the first virus i've done.
 Virus branch are so interesting.
-Next virus is called Pestilence, it will be takes famine's code but will be indetectable.
+Next virus is called Pestilence, it will be takes famine's code but will be undetectable.

 # TO DO
 - The code is only written in C i have obiouslly to write it in ASM x64